dendronhq/dendron-site/vault/dendron.release.changelog.0-5-x.md

 #### CLI for Next Publishing

 Dendron now has limited CLI support for NextJS Publishing.
-You can read about how to get started [[here|dendron.topic.publishing-next]]
+You can read about how to get started [[here|dendron.topic.publish]]

 #### Leaner Extension
 Bundle extension size is reduced by 50%